Frequently Asked Questions

 - Can you tell me more about the project?

 - The project should be something you are already working on or have been charged to do at your institution.
 Do not try to create something special for the course.
-The idea is to be able to bring this project with you and get feedback from faculty and your project group members as well as apply what you are learning in the course to your every day work.
+The idea is to be able to bring this project with you and get feedback from faculty and your project group members, as well as apply what you are learning in the course to your every day work.
 Projects have ranged from those developing a palliative care program to developing curriculum for fellows/medical students to research and quality improvement projects related to palliative medicine/service.

 - What is the schedule like for the course?

-- The schedule is intense.
+- The schedule is very full.
 Due to the intense nature of the course, we request that you keep most evenings free for program preparation and activities.
 Click here for a detailed sample schedule.
 You must be able to come for the full two weeks and participate in the online discussion in the 6 month interim.
 You also must complete the course in order.
 The curriculum is continuous so you cannot start with Part 2 and conclude with Part 1.

 - How many people are accepted and how many people apply?